-Structure of an Individual 401(k) plan is similar to that of a group retirement plan except it does not necessarily require a Recordkeeping platform.
+Structure of an Individual 401(k) Plan is similar to that of a group retirement plan except that it does not necessarily require a Recordkeeper.
 A Recordkeeping platform allows some features to be automated, such as contribution investing, rebalancing, and reporting.

 In most cases, an Individual 401(k) Plan functions like any other brokerage account, which generally only requires a custodian (a brokerage company) to hold plan assets.
-We currently work with TD Ameritrade, Charles Schwab, and Fidelity to custody Individual 401(k) plan assets.
-If a Roth 401(k) Deferral is one of the desired features of the plan, then the only option would be TD Ameritrade.
-Charles Schwab and Fidelity do not offer the Roth 401(k) Deferral feature.
+We currently work with TD Ameritrade, Charles Schwab, and Fidelity to custody Individual 401(k) Plan assets.
+If a Roth 401(k) Deferral is one of the desired features of the plan, then you should definitely look to hire a Third-Party Administrator (TPA).
 Also, if you are doing annual Backdoor Roth Conversions, assets held in an Individual 401(k) Plan are excluded from the Pro Rata Rule.
 This is not the case with other employer-sponsored plans, such as SEP-IRA’s and SIMPLE IRA Plans.

 Another feature that is underutilized by many sole practitioners is adding a Defined Benefit or a Cash Balance plan to an Individual 401(k) Plan.
 A DB/CB Plan is a great way to “superfund” your retirement savings.
 Allowed saving rates vary with age.

 Assets inside an Individual 401(k) Plan are not covered under ERISA laws but are by state laws which are usually still strong.
 Each state is different.
 A few states comply with the federal exemptions, but many have separate laws.
-Visit IRS website for more details.
+Visit the IRS Website for more details.